gitter-badger/gregchung.github.io/README.md

-# The Chung Research Group Website with minima jekyll theme
+## The Chung Research Group
+Jekyll repository of my research group website.
+Based on minima theme